Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 It was a case of love at first sight with the couple.
 The first evening that Crawford saw the girl at the boarding house No. 225 East Front street, where they both lived he felt sure she was his affinity.
 His love was reciprocated.
 In a few days they were together constantly.
 As the time passed the love grew until they saw they could not live without one another and accordingly the ceremony was performed that made them one.

-I have been able to learn very little about Russell Crawford’s life before he joined the military.
-There is strong circumstantial evidence that at the time of the 1910 census, Russell and his brother, Frank, were living with their maternal grandmother and step-grandfather in Lexington, Virginia.
+At the time of the 1910 census, Russell and his brother, Frank, were living with their maternal grandmother, Alice Alexander, and their step-grandfather in Lexington, Virginia.
 A Russell Crawford appears on the 1st and 2nd grade honor rolls at the Lexington Colored Graded School in 1912.
 The 1940 census stated that Crawford had completed two years of high school.
-The family statement to the Delaware Public Archives Commission stated that he was living at 330 Tatnall Street in Wilmington when he entered the service.
+Crawford’s family’s statement to the Delaware Public Archives Commission stated that he was living at 330 Tatnall Street in Wilmington when he entered the service.

 Military Career & Marriage

-Crawford volunteered for the U.S. Army in 1920.
-Strong circumstantial evidence suggests that he was only 15 years old when he enlisted, but claimed to be 20.
+Crawford volunteered for the U.S. Army, enlisting in Washington D.C. on May 20, 1920.
+Strong circumstantial evidence suggests that he was only 15 years old when he enlisted, but claimed to be 20 by giving his date of birth as December 31, 1899.

 Private Crawford joined the Infantry School Service Detachment (Colored) at Benning on May 23, 1920.
 Records from July 1920 onward refer to his unit as the Infantry School Detachment (Colored), from January 1921 as Company “A” (Provisional), Infantry School Detachment (Colored), and from July 1921 as Company “A,” Infantry School Detachment (Colored).